Colin Coleman

 Colin Coleman (born 1962) is a South African banker and public figure.
-He was previously the CEO of Goldman Sachs for Sub Saharan Africa.
-In January 2020, he left Goldman Sachs to become a senior fellow and lecturer at Yale University’s Jackson Institute for Global Affairs.

-He has been interviewed by the BBC, CNN, France24, and CNBC Africa as an expert on issues such as the market, politics, and banking in South Africa.
+He was previously a partner and the CEO of Goldman Sachs for Sub Saharan Africa.
+Coleman is co-founder and co-chairman of South Africa's Youth Employment Service (YES), and a non-executive board member at TFG Limited.
+He is also a non-resident Senior Fellow of the Atlantic Council, an adjunct professor at Columbia Business School, and has been interviewed by the BBC, CNN, France24, Bloomberg News, and CNBC Africa as an expert on markets, politics, and banking in South Africa.